lastcoolnameleft/kubernetes-workshop/persistent-storage-managed-disk.md

 This tutorial will cover different ways to persist data inside a Kubernetes cluster in Azure.

-Typically in Kubernetes, you use a Persistent Volume Claim (PVC) to request a data disk and then create a Persistent Volume from the PVC to mount a the container.
+Typically in Kubernetes, you use a Persistent Volume Claim (PVC) to request a data disk and then create a Persistent Volume (PV) from the PVC to mount a the container.

 ### Using an managed disk with Persistent Volume Claim